 Make a list of your bills including the amount and when they are due.
 When you make the payment, mark it as sent.
 You’ll always know when your bills are due and can keep better track of when they are paid.

-You can use a regular notepad, or you can use our Bill Payment log printable form.
+You can use a regular notepad, or you can use our free Bill Payment log printable form.

 Utilize online payments through your bank